anuragchachan/eat-and-split/README.md

 Follow below Steps after starting development server.

 1. Add friends by clicking on 'Add friend' Button.
-2. To spill bill select the respective friend by clicking select button , a split bill form appears.
+2. To spilt bill select the respective friend by clicking select button , a split bill form appears.

 Note - Currentely you can split bill with 1 person at a time only.